Loading...

 License Suspension Timeline: The length of your license suspension will depend on the circumstances of your case, including whether you refused a chemical test, your BAC level, and any prior DUI convictions.

-General enforcement information for Cannon County will be added here as it becomes available.
-In general, DUI enforcement in Tennessee involves law enforcement officers actively looking for signs of impaired driving.
+DUI enforcement in Cannon County is primarily conducted by the Cannon County Sheriff's Office, whose main office is located at 110 Alexander Dr, Woodbury, TN 37190.
+DUI enforcement in Tennessee involves law enforcement officers actively looking for signs of impaired driving.
 This can include sobriety checkpoints, increased patrols during holidays or events, and responding to reports of reckless driving.

 Navigating a DUI arrest requires local knowledge and support.
 Here are some resources in and around Cannon County: